skalenetwork/skale-consensus/docs/block_signature_verification.md

 ## 1 Block proposal EcdsaProposerSignature

+### 1.1 EcdsaProposerSignature description.

 Each consensus block proposal includes $EcdsaProposerSignature$ object.

-$EcdsaProposerSignature$ is a signature of the proposal using the ECDSA private key $ ProposerNodeEcdsaKey$ of the node that made the proposal
+$EcdsaProposerSignature$ is a signature of the proposal using the ECDSA private key $ ProposerNodeEcdsaKey$ of the node that made the proposal.

-### 1.1 Computing  EcdsaProposerSignature
+### 1.2 Computing  EcdsaProposerSignature

 $EcdsaProposerSignature$ is computed as follows